 This may or may not be acceptable to you, depending on the extent of the changes you're making.
 If it's a minor change (like correcting a typo), it's probably not a big deal.
 If, however, you're making major changes, you will probably want to make sure the changes work correctly before you put it "live" on your site.
 And since your SSI file affects every page that includes it, any change (broken or not) to that file instantly affects your entire site.

-For the purpose of this article, when I mention a "template system", I'm actually talking about Dreamweaver's template facilities, where if you make a change in the template, the software will automatically modify all the pages on your site that use that particular template.
+For the purpose of this article, when I mention a "template system", I'm actually talking about the site management facilities provided by Microsoft Expression Web's Dynamic Web Templates and Dreamweaver's DWT templates, where if you make a change in the template, the software will automatically modify all the pages on your site that use that particular template.

 Not all editors use the term "template" in the same way: for many, a template is just a blank file with your basic page layout that you use as the basis for other pages.
 (In fact, that's the normal meaning in English too.)
-In Dreamweaver, a template is not just a basic page layout for your site.
-It is also a special file that the program monitors.
+In Expression Web and Dreamweaver, a template is not just a basic page layout for your site.
+It is also a special file that both programs monitor.
 When you create a web page based on that template, it will inherit the common design.
 When you change the design in the template, the editor systematically goes through all the pages derived from that template, and updates them for you.

 Like all the other options, there is a downside as well.
-Dreamweaver is a commercial product and is thus not free.
+Microsoft Expression Web is a Windows-only program.
+(It is, however, free, so if you have a Windows machine somewhere, you're good to go.)
+While Dreamweaver has both Windows and Mac versions, it is a commercial product, so you have to pay to get access to it.
 The problem is even worse nowadays, since new versions require you to pay a monthly fee just to keep using the program.

 When a site has relatively few pages, using a search and replace utility to update common elements of a website is probably adequate.
 As it grows in terms of number of pages, unless you are a regular expression (or "regex" for short) guru who can form complex search and replace regex patterns off the top of your head, updating your site soon becomes cumbersome and error-prone.
 In such a case, you may want to consider some of the methods described in this article.
 As noted above, however, each method has its own set of problems, so you should go in with your eyes open.